W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/v-the-function-of-the-miracle-worker/index.md

 ::: details Substituted
 (6) Miracle-minded forgiveness is correction.
-²Miracle-minded forgiveness has no element of judgement at all.
+²Miracle-minded forgiveness has no element of judgment at all.
 ³The statement “Father forgive them for they know not what they do” in no way evaluates what those who know not what they do, do.
 ⁴The statement “Father forgive them for they know not what they do” is an appeal to God to heal those-who-know-not-what-they-do’s minds.
 ⁵There is no reference to the outcome of the error.